 - Classroom Presentations - contact the office anytime to request a presentation.
 We are happy to give an overview of service opportunities in the area, how to develop a successful service project, or even hold a discussion about why it is important to do service.

 - Reflection Sessions/Activities - contact the office if you are interested in having one of our staff lead a reflection session or activity to help your students process their experience.

 - Service-Learning Library - there are many books in the office that can help you incorporate a service project as part of your class.
 From Archeology to Zoology, you can find a project for any class, any major!

-- Service-Learning Workshops or Conferences - the office periodically hosts Service-Learning Workshops or attends Service-Learning conferences.
-Please let us know if you are interested in attending a workshop or conference - we may even be able to sponsor you!
+- Service-Learning Workshops or Conferences - the office periodically hosts Service Learning Workshops or attends Service Learning conferences.
+Please let us know if you are interested in attending a workshop or conference!

-- Volunteer & Involvement Fair - the Volunteer & Service-Learning Office, in conjunction with the Student Union, holds a Volunteer & Involvement Fair at the beginning of each semester.
+- Volunteer & Involvement Fair - the Leadership & Service Learning Office, in conjunction with the Student Union, holds a Volunteer & Involvement Fair at the beginning of each semester.
 We strongly encourage you and your students to attend for the opportunity to meet our community partners and learn about new project ideas!

 - Volunteer Website - you can find links to sample syllabi, research on service-learning, information about community agencies and list of current service needs and opportunities!

 Resources to use in your Service Learning Classes:

 - Experiential Learning Letter of Understanding (pdf)

 - Individual Evaluation (pdf)